-For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy FNG(LOCAL).
-This policy can be viewed in the district's policy manual, available online at www.clyde.esc14.net The complaint forms can be accessed online or at the superintendent's office.
+For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy at FNG(LOCAL).
+This policy can be viewed in the district's policy manual, available online at www.clydeisd.org.
+The complaint forms can be accessed at the principal's or superintendent's office.